-GOLDEN CUBES AWARDS 2020/2021.
+GOLDEN CUBES AWARDS 2020/2023.
 RESULTS

-Following a national selection process, 29 countries submitted their nominations to an international jury which met virtually on 26 March and 16-17 April to evaluate the 71 nationally nominated entries and to award one entry in each category.
-The jury also selected five additional entries for Special Mention.
+The International Jury met virtually on March 29 th and April 18 th 2023 to evaluate the best national nominated entries and select one in each category for an Award.
+The jury also selected eight additional entries for Special Mention.

 Institutions Golden Cubes Award:

 Entrant N°3931 Germany Spielstadt Mini München Play City Mini-München (Architecture and urban planning with children).

 Jury’s comment: Education about the urban dynamics of city life can never be more fun.
 Through a simple holiday game that engages children, families, experts and different city institutions, the playing practices offer children a variety of role in which they have various planning and design decisions to make.
 Social, economic, political and organizational interactional challenges do prepare the children for their adult life roles in their cities.